bekiralti/reverseproxy/README.md

 > [!NOTE]
 > Since Node-RED can *speak* Websocket out-of-the-box it is easier to immediately see and test the effects.

-Out-of-the-box this program simply starts a Node-RED Docker Container for each connecting Client.
+This reverseproxy simply starts a Node-RED Docker Container for each connecting Client.
 If the Node-RED Docker Image does not exist yet on your machine, then it will be automatically downloaded by the `docker run` command.